Madera community coming together to pay their respects to George Floyd and victims of police brutality

 MADERA, Calif.
-(KGPE) — The Madera community came together to pay their respects to George Floyd and other victims of police brutality.
+(KSEE) — The Madera community came together to pay their respects to George Floyd and other victims of police brutality.

 On Friday, hundreds came together in a demonstration with a march and a vigil to honor victims of police brutality.